 It’s Not Just About Software

-Some sales technology software companies position their solutions as the quick fix to your Sales Performance Management challenges.
-The reality is that the technology is only a tool, and the tool is only as useful as the strategy and processes that it’s applied to within your business.
+Some sales technology software companies position their product or solutions as the quick fix to your Sales Performance Management challenges.
+The reality is that the technology is only a tool, and the tool is only as useful as the strategy and processes that it’s applied to within your business and cutlure.

-In order to effectively manage your team members’ sales performance, you must take a holistic approach and enable the most important players on your sales team—your sales managers.
+In order to effectively manage your team members’ sales performance and aid in their development, you must take a holistic approach and enable the most important players on your sales team—your sales managers.

 Steps You Can Take to Implement a Sales Performance Management Approach

 A complete Sales Performance Management system starts at the top with strategy, is executed throughout the company, and includes an analytics feedback loop that drives optimization.

 Here are 5 key steps to building your Sales Performance Management system.